binary 4.0.0 copy "binary: ^4.0.0" to clipboard

 import 'package:binary/binary.dart';

-If you are not familiar with extension methods in Dart, it is worth reading the documentation before using this package, which has heavy use of extensions for most functionality.
+If you are not familiar with extension methods and extension types, it is worth reading the documentation before using this package, which has heavy use of extensions for most functionality.
 A small primer is instead of writing something like:

 void main() {